Barr skips House hearing; Pelosi accuses him of lying

 Pelosi also said the administration’s refusal to respect subpoenas by a House committee is “very, very serious” and noted that ignoring congressional subpoenas was one of the articles of impeachment against former President Richard Nixon.

-As Democrats portrayed Barr as untruthful, they sought to speak to Mueller himself.
+As Democrats portrayed Barr as untruthful, they sought to speak to Mueller.
 Nadler said the panel hoped the special counsel would appear before the committee on May 15 and the panel was “firming up the date.”

 It’s unclear whether Barr will eventually negotiate an appearance with the House panel.
-Nadler said he would not immediately issue a subpoena for Barr’s appearance but would first focus on getting the full Mueller report, likely including a vote holding Barr in contempt of Congress.
+Nadler said he wouldn’t immediately issue a subpoena for Barr’s appearance but would first focus on getting the full Mueller report, likely including a vote holding Barr in contempt of Congress.

 While a contempt vote would make a strong statement, it is unlikely to force the Justice Department to hand over the report.
 A vote of the full House on contempt would send a criminal referral to the U.S. attorney for the District of Columbia — a Justice Department official who is likely to defend the administration’s interests.
 But even if the U.S. attorney declines to prosecute, Democrats could pursue other avenues in court or even issue fines against witnesses who fail to appear.